Ethics office: White House should investigate Kellyanne Conway for Ivanka Trump plug

 Shaub likened what Conway did to appearing in a TV commercial.

-Conway said in a Fox News Channel interview last week that people should "go buy Ivanka's stuff."
-A day earlier, the president had attacked the Nordstrom department store chain for treating Ivanka Trump unfairly.
+Conway gave the endorsement on Fox News Channel last week, one day after the president attacked the Nordstrom department store chain for treating his daughter unfairly.
+Nordstrom has said it dropped her line of clothing and accessories because they weren't selling well.

+"Go buy Ivanka's stuff, is what I would tell you," Conway told Fox News.
+"It's a wonderful line.
+I own some of it.
+I fully -- I'm going to just, I'm going to give a free commercial here: Go buy it today, everybody.
+You can find it online."

 Shaub sent the letter to the White House after a bipartisan group of lawmakers from the House Oversight Committee asked the agency to look into Conway.